sanjaypatil51/liri-node-app/README.md

 # liri-node-app

+Author: Sanjay Patil
+Date: 02/09/2020

+Technology Used:  Javascript, node.js
+APIs: spotify, omdbapi, bandsintown and axios

 This BOT will help you to spoitfy song, get concert venue detail or movie deatils

+Installation:

+Clone this APP from github, clone url: git@github.com:sanjaypatil51/liri-node-app.git

+After downloading app, cd to directory and run below command from command prompt or from terminal

+npm install

-For spofity you need tio get your own key and store inot .env file in below format:
+For spofity you need to get your own key and store it inot  ".env" file in below format:

 SPOTIFY_ID=your-spotify-id
 SPOTIFY_SECRET=your-spotify-secret

-Commands to run:
+Commands to run app:

 Option 1: Find Artisit concert: